BaconScriptsPartner/Mew/README.md

 local Window = OrionLib:MakeWindow({Name = "BaconPartnerr's Hub 🥓", HidePremium = false, SaveConfig = true, ConfigFolder = "OrionTest", IntroText = "Welcome to BaconScriptsPartnerr Universal Script!"})

---[[
-Name = <string> - The name of the UI.
-HidePremium = <bool> - Whether or not the user details shows Premium status or not.
-SaveConfig = <bool> - Toggles the config saving in the UI.
-ConfigFolder = <string> - The name of the folder where the configs are saved.
-IntroEnabled = <bool> - Whether or not to show the intro animation.
-IntroText = <string> - Text to show in the intro animation.
-IntroIcon = <string> - URL to the image you want to use in the intro animation.
-Icon = <string> - URL to the image you want displayed on the window.
-CloseCallback = <function> - Function to execute when the window is closed.
-]]

 local Tab = Window:MakeTab({
 	Name = "Tab 1",
 	Icon = "rbxassetid://7733954611",
 	PremiumOnly = false
 })

---[[
-Name = <string> - The name of the tab.
-Icon = <string> - The icon of the tab.
-PremiumOnly = <bool> - Makes the tab accessible to Sirus Premium users only.
-]]

 local Section = Tab:AddSection({
 	Name = "Universal Scripts"